Mattie Parker: Elections

-“The Texas Blockchain Council is thrilled to be part of this first-of-its-kind pilot program as the City of Fort Worth begins mining Bitcoin.
-By starting small to learn as they go, Fort Worth is positioning itself to be the bitcoin mining capital of Texas.
-The state as a whole has already established itself as the bitcoin mining capital of the world,” said President and Founder of Texas Blockchain Council Lee Bratcher.
-“We are grateful for the support of several of our member companies, specifically, Luxor Technologies and Rhodium Enterprises, as they provided strategic guidance for this project.”

-Education policy and development
+Tenure

-Mattie Parker, a mother herself, made it clear education and school reform was a priority for her term as mayor of Fort Worth.
+Mattie Parker has repeatedly stated that education and school reform was a priority for her term as mayor of Fort Worth.
 She claims that not all students have an equitable chance at a quality education in Fort Worth.
 In the twelve school districts that service Fort Worth, Parker's "number one priority" is that every student has an equal chance at success.
-She has contributed to education nonprofits and aided in the hiring of a new Fort Worth IDS Schools Superintendent.
+She has contributed to education nonprofits and aided in the hiring of a new Fort Worth ISD Schools Superintendent.

-During her time in office she has also secured the federal allocation of $400 million of the Central City Flood Control Project.
-A renovation lead by the federal government to help prevent flooding in downtown Fort Worth.
+During her time in office, she has also secured the federal allocation of $400 million towards the Central City Flood Control Project, an initiative led by the federal government to help prevent flooding in downtown Fort Worth.

-She also aided in "Techstars' investment accelerator, expansion of the Texas A&M law school into downtown and the announcement of a new medical school campus in Fort Worth’s medical district."